octopus-db/documentation/docs/source/usage.rst

 Use case #1
 ^^^^^^^^^^^
-In this example, we will prepare a map of Australian archaeological radiocarbon ages >10,000 BP with a monochrome map and no data clustering.
+In this example, we will prepare a map of Australian archaeological radiocarbon ages >10,000 BP with a monochrome map and no data point clustering.

 1. Navigate to the *Layers* menu
 2. Select *‘Radiocarbon collection’* under the *‘Sahul Archaeology’* subheading (note: there is no need to deselect/untick CRN or Sahul Sedimentary Archives)